-Beyond the antecdotal "evidence" Bartholet provides, is there social scientific evidence that demands the "death penalty" for homeschooling?
-After considering the impact of the homeschooling movement on community involvement, diversity, and the dignity of the child, it is clear that Bartholet's prosecution fails to overcome reasonable doubt.3 Bartholet claims that homeschooling "...parents...are ideologically committed to raising children in isolation from the larger society...."
+Beyond the anecdotal "evidence" provided by Bartholet, the question remains is there social scientific evidence that demands the "death penalty" for homeschooling?
+After considering the impact of the homeschooling movement on community involvement, diversity, and the dignity of the child, it is clear that Bartholet's prosecution fails to overcome reasonable doubt (Bartholet 2020).
+Bartholet claims that homeschooling "...parents...are ideologically committed to raising children in isolation from the larger society...."
 She fails to recognize that homeschooling families have the highest level of community involvement of all school sectors.
 This civic involvement not only strengthens social capital and trust within communities, but also provides a "hidden" or implicit curriculum important for civic socialization, which may carry into young adulthood.
 Bartholet seems to take the "home" in homeschooling too seriously, as if their windows have prison bars.
 In actual practice, homeschoolers are organized in complex networks with educational organizations, civic, religious, and cultural organizations, informal personal and virtual support groups, friendship circles, extended family, and so on.
-Therefore, its upon this argument hold by Bartholet that this study unraveled the interplay between mass media and homeschooling in the wider scope.
+Therefore, it's upon this argument hold by Bartholet that this study unraveled the interplay between mass media and homeschooling in the wider scope.